uQr/cordova-docs/DPS_test/articles/known-issues/known-issues-vs2013.md

-<properties pageTitle="Bower Tutorial"
+<properties pageTitle="Known Issues - CTP 3/3.1 for Visual Studio 2013"
   description="This is an article on bower tutorial" services="" documentationCenter="" authors="bursteg" />

 #**Known Issues - CTP 3/3.1 for Visual Studio 2013**
 This article covers [known issues](../cordova-docs-readme.md#knownissues) specific to Visual Studio Tools for Apache Cordova CTP3/3.1 and Visual Studio 2013.

 ----------
 **Missing iOS Icons and Splashscreens:** When using version 0.2.8 or higher of vs-mda-remote, you should add the following XML elements to your config.xml to ensure your icons and splash screens are picked up properly.